Kauko Juhantalo: Career

 After graduating from law school, Juhantalo worked as a lawyer.
 He was first elected to the Parliament in 1979.
 In 1991, Juhantalo was appointed Minister of Trade and Industry in the Aho Cabinet.

-Juhantalo resigned from the government in 1992 when it was revealed that he had insisted Säästöpankkien Keskus-Osake-Pankki give him a bank loan so that the government acquire a portion of Tampella owned by the bank.
+Juhantalo resigned from the government in 1992 when it was revealed that he had insisted that Säästöpankkien Keskus-Osake-Pankki give him a bank loan so that the government acquire a portion of Tampella owned by the bank.
 In 1993, Juhantalo was impeached and convicted of insisting on a bribe and sentenced to conditional discharge for a year.
 He was also expelled from the Parliament.

 Juhantalo returned to the Parliament at the 1995 election.
 He failed to win a new term in 1999 but was re-elected in 2003.
 After a second election defeat in 2007, Juhantalo was once again re-elected in 2015 election.
 He was a member of the Finance Committee of the Parliament.
 In addition, he was serving as the chairman of the city council of Kankaanpää.